sjohner/serverless-resume/README.md

 Add [Google reCaptcha](https://www.google.com/recaptcha/about/) to protect your website from abuse

-If you want to learn more about AWS you might want to check out the [AWS Cloud Practitioner Essentials](https://www.aws.training/Details/Curriculum?id=27076 ) training
+If you want to learn more about AWS you might want to check out the [AWS Cloud Practitioner Essentials](https://www.aws.training/Details/Curriculum?id=27076 ) training which prepares you for the [AWS Practitioner exam](https://aws.amazon.com/certification/certified-cloud-practitioner/).